 Causes of academic procrastination

-Academic procrastination occurs when issues such as anxiety and perfectionism outweigh people’s self-control and motivation.
-This is why students often procrastinate on academic tasks even when they want to get them done, and why they only manage to get started shortly before the deadline, when the increasing pressure finally pushes them to do their work.
+Academic procrastination occurs when issues like anxiety and perfectionism outweigh students’ self-control and motivation.
+That’s why students often postpone academic tasks even when they want to get them done, and why they often only manage to start shortly before the deadline, when the increasing pressure finally pushes them to do their work.

 - Anxiety, for example when it comes to being anxious about studying in general.